Subpoena Domestication · All 50 States

 Do I need to retain local counsel in the destination state?

 In most UIDDA states, no — the clerk reissues your subpoena directly without local counsel.
-In non-UIDDA jurisdictions or where motion practice is required, local counsel may be necessary.
-If we identify that requirement at intake, we'll flag it and discuss options before any filing.
+In non-UIDDA jurisdictions, or where motion practice is required, local counsel may be necessary.
+If we identify that requirement at intake, we flag it and discuss options before any filing.

 What about witness fees and copy fees?

-Most jurisdictions require tender of statutory witness fees at the time of service for personal-appearance subpoenas.
-Custodian-of-records subpoenas often require copy fees on production.
+Most jurisdictions require tender of statutory witness fees at the time of service for personal-appearance subpoenas, and custodian-of-records subpoenas often require copy fees on production.
 We identify the applicable fees at intake and either tender them on your behalf with prior authorization or coordinate with you to handle them directly.

 Can you handle records-only subpoenas (SDT)?

 Yes.
-Records-only subpoenas (Subpoena Duces Tecum) directed to custodians of records — banks, hospitals, employers, telecom carriers, etc. — are one of the most common workflows we run.
-These are typically the fastest type because no testimony is involved.
+Records-only subpoenas (Subpoena Duces Tecum) directed to custodians — banks, hospitals, employers, telecom carriers, and the like — are one of the most common workflows we run, and typically the fastest because no testimony is involved.

 Do you offer rush or expedited domestication?

 Yes, in jurisdictions where the clerk's process supports it.
-Rush handling primarily accelerates the parts of the workflow we control — intake processing, document preparation, filing transmission, and post-issuance service.
-The clerk's processing time is the same for everyone, so we'll set realistic expectations at intake.
+Rush handling accelerates the parts of the workflow we control — intake, document preparation, filing transmission, and post-issuance service.
+The clerk's own processing time is the same for everyone, so we set realistic expectations at intake.

 This content is informational only and does not constitute legal advice.
-Procedural requirements vary by jurisdiction and recipient type.
+Procedural requirements vary by jurisdiction and recipient type, and timelines depend on the destination clerk's processing.
 Served 123 LLC is not a law firm and does not provide legal advice or representation.
-Additional fees apply for filing costs, witness fees, certified copies, and document preparation as disclosed at intake.
+Additional fees may apply for filing costs, witness fees, certified copies, local counsel, and document preparation, as disclosed at intake.